Why Asana Stock Is Soaring Today

 Now what

-Even with today's gains, Asana stock trades down 67% from the high that it hit in November.
-The company now has a market capitalization of roughly $10 billion and is valued at approximately 20 times this year's expected sales.
+Investors are set to get a detailed look at Asana's recent business performance in the not-too-distant future, as the company is scheduled to report fourth-quarter earnings after the market closes on March 9.
+With its last earnings report, the company guided for revenue to come in between $104.5 million and $105.5 million -- representing growth of roughly 53.5% year over year at the midpoint of the target.
+Management's guidance called for a non-GAAP (adjusted) loss per share between $0.27 and $0.28 for the quarter.

-Investors won't have to wait long to get a closer look at the business.
-Asana is scheduled to publish its fourth-quarter results after the market closes on March 9.
+For the full-year period, Asana expects to post an adjusted loss per share between $0.95 and $0.96 on revenue between $371 million and $372 million.
+The midpoint of the company's revenue guidance calls for annual growth of 63.5%.

-With its last update, management laid out guidance for sales between $104.5 million and $105.5 million in Q4, representing 53.5% growth year over year at the midpoint of the target.
-The company expects to post a non-GAAP (adjusted) operating loss between $51 million and $53 million and an adjusted loss per share between $0.27 and $0.28 in the period.
+Asana now has a market cap of approximately $12.7 billion and is valued at approximately 25 times this year's expected sales.

 10 stocks we like better than Asana, Inc.